-The EPC90135 board is equipped with four mechanical spacers that can be used to easily attach an optional heat-spreader or heatsink as shown in figure 9 (a), and only requires a thermal interface material (TIM), a custom shape heat-spreader/heatsink, and screws.
-Prior to attaching a heat-spreader, any component exceeding 1 mm in thickness under the heat-spreader area will need to be removed from the board.
+The EPC90145 board is equipped with three mechanical spacers that can be used to easily attach a heat-spreader or heatsink as shown in figure 9 (a), and only requires a thermal interface material (TIM), a custom shape heat-spreader/heatsink, and screws.
+Prior to attaching a heat-spreader, any component exceeding 1 mm in thickness under the heat-spreader area will need to be removed from the board as shown in figure 9 (b).